mit-rss/base_installation/README.md

 #### Installing a Debian Virtual Machine

-If you are already running either Debian 9 or Ubuntu 18.04 you can skip ahead to the [Testing the Racecar Simulator](#testing-the-racecar-simulator) section.
-Otherwise, download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).
+If you are already running either Debian 9 or Ubuntu 18.04 you can skip ahead to the [Installing ROS](#installing-ros) section.

+Download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).

 Download the [Debian 9](https://www.debian.org/releases/stretch/debian-installer/) operating system.
 Choose the small, amd64 installer.